SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 Sometimes the ordering of objects within the cause isn't enough to get the proper idea of what an object represents in relation to the event.
 This is where :javadoc:`EventContext` comes in.
 The event context allows objects to be associated with unique names, in the form of :javadoc:`EventContextKeys`, allowing them to be easily identified and requested.
-Some examples of use cases for named causes is the `Notifier` of a :javadoc:`ChangeBlockEvent.Grow` or the ``Source`` of a :javadoc:`DamageEntityEvent`.
+Some examples of use cases for named causes is the `Notifier` of a :javadoc:`ChangeBlockEvent.All` or the ``Source`` of a :javadoc:`DamageEntityEvent`.

 Unlike the cause stack, which makes no guarantees as to the objects contained witin it, an object associated with a